Michael-Janke/mphp/Readme.md

 Repository for analysing gene expression data.

 The goal is to identify genes which are differently expressed in healthy and unhealthy people and which can be used to cluster cancer types into their categories.
+The current version is deployed at `http://vm-mpws2017hp1.eaalab.hpi.uni-potsdam.de/`.

 ## Getting the data